Caroline Marshall Msc, PgDip, MBACP Accredited and Registered

 - Pregnancy and birth

 It can be daunting meeting a counsellor for the first time and wondering if you are doing the right thing.
-I would be happy to arrange an Initial Consultation of 30 minutes at a reduced cost of £20 in order that you are certain and comfortable that you would like to work with me.
+I would be happy to meet with you for 30 minutes at a reduced cost of £20 in order that you are certain and comfortable that you would like to work with me.

-Please say if you would like our first meeting to be an initial consultation when you contact me.
+Please say if you would like our first meeting to be an initial meeting when you contact me.

 The sessions last for 50 minutes (this is what is classed as a counselling hour) and the cost is £37.50.